-You can make a snag list yourself, but it is recommended that you hire an architect, engineer or chartered surveyor who will have experience in this area and knows what to look for when snagging new homes.
+You can make a snag list yourself, but it can be better to hire an architect, engineer or chartered surveyor who has experience in this area and knows what to look for when snagging a new home.
 Once the snag list is complete, you give a copy to the builder.
-The builder will then work on fixing all the snags.
+The builder will then work on fixing the snags.

 You should do a final inspection of the new property to make sure that all the snags have been fixed.
 You can do this on your own, or with the person you hired to do up the snag list.
 The cost of hiring them may be higher if you want them to inspect the property with you.

-You should think about agreeing a “defects liability period” with your builder before you sign any contracts.
-This means that you agree that the builder will fix any further problems that arise free of charge within a certain period of time.
-Sometimes you can withhold a small percentage of the purchase price of the home until the end of this period and then pay it to the builder.
-Discuss this with your solicitor first to see if this is possible.
+Think about agreeing a defects liability period with your builder before you sign any contracts.
+This means that you agree that the builder will fix any further problems that arise within a certain period of time free of charge.
+Sometimes you can withhold a small percentage of the purchase price of the property until the end of this period.
+Discuss this with your solicitor first to see if it is possible.

-Once your offer has been accepted, contact your lender and inform them.
-Your lender will ask for details of the property such as the address, the type of property and the age of the property.
-Once a valuation survey has been completed and the lender is happy with the valuer’s reports, they will approve your loan for that property and that amount, and will send you a formal ‘letter of offer’.
+Once all the conditions of the mortgage have been met, your lender will approve your loan for the property and the amount, and will send you a formal ‘letter of offer’.
 This sets out the details of the mortgage your lender is offering you, including:

 - The value, length, cost and repayment schedule of the mortgage